Catilli/ACFberg/README.md

 ---

+## 🔧 Current Features

+### Comments Management
+- **disable-comments.php**: Automatically disables comments for Pages while keeping them enabled for Posts
+- Removes comment support from Pages only
+- Hides comment forms and existing comments on Pages
+- Removes comments column from Pages admin list
+- Supports extending to other post types if needed

+---

 ## 📌 Notes

 - ACF JSON export will be stored in `/acf-json/` for version control
 - Custom blocks will be either:
 -   Native `block.json`-based blocks
 -   ACF Blocks via `acf_register_block_type()`
+- Modular PHP functions are organized in the `/functions/` directory

 ---